 General Crafted Prop Guidelines:

-Crafted props may be inspected at any time, even if they are not listed in this document specifically.
+A prop check station is available near Registration for those with prop items.
 Inspected props may have a zip tie or tyvek paper wristband affixed by security around it to mark that it has been reviewed.
 It is possible that you will be asked to show the tie or wristband by multiple staffers through the course of the convention.
 We will take all reasonable precautions to not damage your item.

 Oversized props that pose a mobility hazard through doors, stairways or elevators are prohibited.
 Recommended dimensions are less than six feet in any direction; items in excess will be reviewed on a case-by-case basis.